mahesh-kashyap-ml/image-denoising/README.md

   - Introduce various image noise such as Gaussian noise, salt-and-pepper noise, speckle noise, periodic noise, quantization noise, Poisson noise, Brownian noise, Gamma and Rayleigh noise.
   - Intoroduce other miscellaneous noise such as bloom, enhanced brighness and color quantization noise.
   - Introduce various denoising methods such as Gaussian blur, mean filter, median filter, Bilateral filter and Wavelet filter.
-  - Validate the effect of various noise types with varying levels of intensities on object detection.
+  - Evaluate the effect of various noise types with varying levels of intensities on object detection.
-  - Cross validate the effect of various denoising methods for different noise types and combined noise types.
+  - Evaluate the effect of various denoising methods for different noise types and combined noise types on object detection.
-  - Infer the intrinsic dimension of data representation with TwoNN to understand the model's interpretability of noise and denoising methods.
+  - with TwoNN algorithm, infer the intrinsic dimension of data representation with noise models and denoising methods for object detection with Faster R-CNN.

 # Faster R-CNN
 A Tensorflow implementation of faster RCNN detection framework by [here](https://github.com/endernewton/tf-faster-rcnn).
 This repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).